crcdng/hen-vr-playground-wallet/README.md

 ## Read this:

-This demo runs on mainnet.
+This demo runs on mainnet (mainly because H=N itself runs on mainnet only: https://github.com/hicetnunc2000/hicetnunc-api/issues/52).

 This is experimental code, do not use it for anything serious.

 Please make sure you are informed about the conditions of the MIT license for using this code, which excludes warranty of any kind.